On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods: Multidimensional scaling

-Beyond synthetic datasets, we also examined the application of our approach to the problem of locating cities in a geographical region (California and Texas) using intercity distances.
-The latitude and longitude of each city are readily available online\footnote{ For example, at \url{https://simplemaps.com/data/us-cities}}.
-The Haversine formula is used to construct the observed dissimilarity matrix of as-the-crow-flies distances from the geographical coordinates.
+Besides synthetic datasets, we also examined the application of our approach to the problem of locating cities in a geographical region (California and Texas) using intercity distances.
+The latitude and longitude of each city are readily available online\footnote{~For example, at \url{https://simplemaps.com/data/us-cities}}.
+The haversine formula is used to construct the observed dissimilarity matrix of as-the-crow-flies distances from the geographical coordinates.
 That is, if $(\lambda_1, \varphi_1), (\lambda_2, \varphi_2)$ denote the latitude and longitude of a pair of cities, then their distance is computed as follows

 We work with the $k=12$ nearest neighbor graph.
 Although no noise is added, we note that even without noise an exact realization in the plane is not possible since the points are effectively on a curved surface (the surface of the Earth). \figref{ca} displays the result of applying MDS-MAP(P) to the intercity distances of California.
-To illustrate the size of patches for the different choices of number of hops, cities that are in a patch surrounding the capital Sacramento are highlighted. \figref{tx} shows the results for Texas with the patch of the capital Austin being highlighted.
+To illustrate the size of patches for the different choices of number of hops, the patch originating in the capital Sacramento is highlighted. \figref{tx} shows the result for Texas with the patch originating in the capital Austin being highlighted.